 2.1 Responding to Concerns

-2.2 All children at Britannia Village Primary School must be able to place their trust and confidence in any adult working in the school.
+2.2 All children at Britannia Education Trust must be able to place their trust and confidence in any adult working in the school.
 They must feel sure that they can speak about any worries or concerns they may have and that they will be listened to, taken seriously and responded to appropriately.
-All staff must therefore know what to do if a child chooses to talk to them about any matter which raises child protection concerns.
+All staff must therefore know what to do if a child chooses to talk to them about any matter which identifies Early Help, Safeguarding and Child Protection concerns.

 2.3 All staff must: